Relocation Guide

 • Apply for a Número de Identificação Fiscal (NIF – tax number).

-• Open a Portuguese bank account (many allow remote setup).
+• Open a Portuguese bank account.

 • Translate and certify key documents (birth, marriage, academic).